CoryLR/user-routine/README.md

 TO DO:

-* [ ] Pick new name, some options: task-routine, auto-routine, spa-routine, spa-list
+* [ ] Pick new name, some options: user-routine, action-routine, task-routine, auto-routine, spa-routine, spa-list
 * [ ] Finish the Demo page
 * [ ] Add count action to count instances of a particular CSS selector
-* [ ] Add a tutorial walkthrough to the demo page, using Dry-Run to showcase Dry-Run
+* [ ] Add a tutorial walkthrough to the demo page, using User Routine to showcase User Routine
 * [ ] Improve tutorialMode by automating progress via `await` and other actions instead of relying on the Next button
+* [ ] Add config warnings that might conflict, like tutorialMode and displayProgress/globalDelay